Be sure to review the Secure Act of 2020 update

 So, what should be a simple annual transaction can be fraught with peril.
 Be sure to contact your Stout Bowman financial advisor as you turn age 70 so that we can work with your tax professional to make sure you don't fall victim to one of these IRS traps.

 P.S.
-There is a way to use your RMD to avoid paying quarterly taxes to the Feds (or penalties and fees for underwithholding).
-Since an RMD withdrawal is credited as being made during the year, regardless of when it actually occurs, you could wait until the end of the year to withdraw your RMD, and have enough federal tax withheld to satisfy at least 90% of the tax for the current year or 100% of the tax shown on the return for the prior year, whichever is smaller (your entire tax liability, not just that due to the IRA withdrawal).
+There is a way to use your RMD to avoid paying quarterly taxes to the Feds (or penalties and fees for underpayment).
+Since an RMD withdrawal is credited as being made during the year, regardless of when it actually occurs, you could wait until the end of the year to withdraw your RMD, and have enough federal tax withheld to satisfy at least 90% of the tax for the current year or 100% of the tax shown on the return for the prior year, whichever is smaller.
 Be sure to consult your tax professional if you want to employ this technique.